-The company is showing the broadband and paid TV industry how services should be delivered as it introduces its Google Fiber 1-gigabit-per-second service and a new Google Fiber television service.
+Google the internet giant is showing the companies in broadband and paid TV market how services should be delivered by the release of its new service called Google Fiber.
+Google Fiber is an 1-gigabit-per-second internet service and now Google has also added the Google Fiber television service into it.

 Google launched its 1-gigabit-per-second broadband service in Kansas City today and also unveiled a new interactive television service called Google Fiber TV, in a move it hopes will push the broadband and paid TV industries to deploy speedier networks at a lower cost.